 We’re going to take a look at 4 popular banks among the expat community in Germany which offer completely FREE accounts.

-The aim is to help you decide which of these is the best German bank account for you.
+The aim is to help you decide which of these is the best German bank for the expat community.
 All of them have pros and cons depending on what you’re looking for.

 I’ve personally held accounts with 2 out of the 4.